darthskotina/big-data-team-interview/README.md

 To create a new Python file just go to a **Welcome Page** and click **Create New File**, you then will be able to select **Python file** in the dropdown menu.
-If the option isn't there, wait a bit until it shows, as it may take some time to get everything started.
+If the option isn't there, wait a bit until it shows up, as it may take some time to get everything started.

 ### The Environment
 After executing everything above you should now have: